AstroPlant/Casing/README.md

 # Casing

 ## Variants
-There are two casing variants:
+There are three casing variants:

 ### `original/`
 All CAD and other designs for the AstroPlant original casing / enclosure / top panel.